TME520/miniLightShow/README.md

 The Blender file is available [here](./assets/minilightshowv1.blend).
 The STL file is available [here](./assets/minilightshowv1.stl).
 If you own a EasyThreed K1, K2, K7, K9, X1 or X2 3D printer (the cheap ones from Ali Express), you can use [this GCode file](./assets/CFFFP_minilightshowv1.gcode).

+The STL file must be turned into a GCode file; this must be done on a per-printer basis, as GCode is specific to the brand and model of every 3D printer.

+I use [UltiMaker Cura](https://ultimaker.com/software/ultimaker-cura/), it is for free and easy to use.
+Follow [this YouTube tutorial](https://youtu.be/L6ijXqF0rMg?feature=shared) if you need help.

 Once printed, simply glue it on the header so that it covers the RGB matrix.
 It will act as a light diffuser, making the effects nicer.

 7b.
 Use a 6x6 piece of tracing paper (optional)